aseembansal1998/rainbow-name/README.md

 # rainbow-name
-name of different colors in rainbows i.e "green"
+name of different colors in rainbows "hello"